artefactual-labs/archivematica-acceptance-tests/README.rst

 This repository contains automated user acceptance tests for Archivematica_ (AM) written using the Python behave_ library and the Gherkin_ language.
-Using Gherkin to express tests makes them readable to a wide range of Archivematica users and stakeholders.
+Using Gherkin to express tests makes them readable to a wide range of Archivematica users and stakeholders [1]_.
 Consider the following snippet from the *PREMIS events* feature file (``premis-events.feature``)::

     Feature: PREMIS events are recorded correctly